 Music for Social Change: Research in Practice with Kidznotes and El Sistema USA (2018-2019)

 El Sistema is an evidence-based system of music education for social change.
 Founded in Venezuela in 1975, El Sistema and its worldwide replications create an environment of opportunity through the collective practice of ensemble-based instruction as a model for personal, social, academic and musical development.
 Through eliminating barriers for students who experience them at the highest levels, these programs work alongside students, families and community partners to provide access to the benefits of high-quality music education.

 This movement is present in the U.S. and locally within the Research Triangle of North Carolina.
 El Sistema USA (ESUSA), the national alliance of programs inspired by El Sistema, has over 110 member organizations in 34 states.
 Kidznotes, an El Sistema-inspired program launched in 2010 in East Durham, serves 500 students annually in grades K-10 throughout Durham and Southeast Raleigh.

-This Bass Connections project will focus on facilitating research capacities and building research among ESUSA programs, including deepened engagement with local programs.
-The project team has two related objectives:
+This Bass Connections project focused on facilitating research capacities and building research among ESUSA programs, including deepened engagement with local programs.

-For the first objective, Kidznotes will serve as the focal implementation site for research and evaluation efforts.
-The team will participate in implementing data collection processes for assessing the impact of Kidznotes programming for parents, as well as parent reporting on their children’s Kidznotes-based outcomes.
+Team members implemented data collection processes for assessing the impact of Kidznotes programming for parents as well as parent reporting on their children’s Kidznotes-based outcomes.
 Effect on parents is an essential but understudied aspect of El Sistema programming, given the community and family perspective of El Sistema and the embeddedness of youth within families.
-Parent reporting on youth outcomes is a meaningful and often-utilized form of understanding programs’ effect on children, and it is currently missing from an existing Duke/Kidznotes study of youth outcomes.